ibm-client-success/iks-container-registry/README.md

 <img width="567" alt="image" src="https://media.github.ibm.com/user/20538/files/08e087c4-9fd7-11e8-855b-0d13dc948d24">

-Image **tomcat:latest** has one issue reported by the Vulnerability Advisor so POD deployment for this particular image will be prevented.
+As seen in Figure 4, the image tomcat:latest has one issue reported by the Vulnerability Advisor so POD deployment for this particular image is prevented as expected, since “va:” flag is set to “true”.

+**Case 3:**

+To demonstrate the use of “trust:” flag, we consider taking an image with no vulnerability issues and try to deploy it.
+The tomcat:v2 image as show in Figure 4, is a secure image in the IBM Cloud image repository without any vulnerability issues.
-By having a secure image in the IBM Cloud image repository without any vulnerability issues, we can attempt to deploy the [tomcat:v2](https://github.com/ibm-client-success/iks-container-registry/blob/master/vulnerability-scanning-bluemix/contents/tomcatv2.yaml) image.
-Let’s modify the default cluster-wide policy **“trust:”** to **“true”** and **“va:”** to **“false”**, then execute the tomcat-v2.yaml file and analyze the outcome:
+Let’s modify the default cluster-wide policy “trust:” to “true” and “va:” to “false”, then execute the tomcat-v2.yaml file and analyze the outcome:

 **Example of tomcat-v2.yaml File**